WGBH-MLA/AAPB2/app/views/exhibits/stories-of-the-land/2-land.md

 [**“Farm Town”**]( https://americanarchive.org/catalog/cpb-aacip_37-56n031b3) **(Iowa Public Television, Johnston, November 22, 1985).**

 “This isn’t just a crisis of people; it’s a crisis of people and the land, and I don’t know where you separate one from the other.
 We say things about our roots.
 We talk about this as our homeland.
 We talk about sowing seeds to harvest hope.
 We are people whose culture and identity is rooted in the land and the people.”
 Rev. Karl Schlitz speaks on the impacts of the [1980s farm crisis](https://www.iowapbs.org/iowapathways/mypath/2422/farm-crisis-1980s) and the decline of small Midwestern towns in this program from Iowa Public Television.
 Others interviewed emphasize how their landscape has changed in the wake of a struggling farm economy: closed local shops along main street, shuttered homes, and towns slowly emptying of people.
-More programs on the Farm Crisis of the 1980s can be found under [Labor](/exhibits/stories-of-the-land/3-work#Labor), [Story](/exhibits/stories-of-the-land/5-culture#Story), and [Rhetoric](/exhibits/stories-of-the-land/7-politics#Rhetoric), and especially under [Additional Broadcasts Relating to “Politics.”](/exhibits/stories-of-the-land/7-politics#Broadcasts)
+More programs on the farm crisis of the 1980s can be found under [Labor](/exhibits/stories-of-the-land/3-work#Labor), [Story](/exhibits/stories-of-the-land/5-culture#Story), and [Rhetoric](/exhibits/stories-of-the-land/7-politics#Rhetoric), and especially under [Additional Broadcasts Relating to “Politics.”](/exhibits/stories-of-the-land/7-politics#Broadcasts)

 [***Bookworm’s Turn***, **“Interview with Pat Sackrey and Ellen LaRiviere on the New England Small Farmers Project”**]( https://americanarchive.org/catalog/cpb-aacip_305-96wwq87q) **(New England Public Radio, Amherst, MA, August 30, 1979).**